couchbaselabs/ansible-couchbase-server/README.md

 > for experimentation.

-[Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is a high performance NoSQL document database available in Community and Enterprise editions for several supported operating systems.
+[Couchbase Server](http://www.couchbase.com/couchbase-server/overview) is a high performance NoSQL document database available in Community and Enterprise editions supported for several common operating systems.

 This Ansible role can be used to install Couchbase Server on cluster nodes, initialize working clusters, create buckets, and load buckets with test